 Academic Standing and Grade Information

+For a visual depiction of the academic standings please view our Academic Standing Flow Chart.
 A candidate for an undergraduate degree must have a scholastic standing of at least 2.0 (1) in all credits presented for graduation whether earned at WKU or elsewhere, (2) in all credits completed at WKU, (3) overall in the major subjects and in the minor subjects, and (4) in the major subjects and in the minor subjects completed at WKU.
 Students desiring teacher certification must fulfill all academic requirements for teacher certification in the major and minor, in addition to meeting the requirements for graduation.
 Students should be aware that some academic programs require a minimum grade of “C” in each course applicable toward a major or minor.
 Refer to the departmental descriptions in this catalog or contact the department head to determine the specific requirements for each major.

-Grading and the Quality Point System
+Grading and Quality Point System

 A—Excellent, valued at four quality points per semester hour.